open-xchange/appsuite-frontend/documentation/testing/10_test-3rdparty-code.md

 ]
 ```

-Generate a main loader script to start the test after App Suite Core UI has been booted.
+Generate a main loader script to start the test after OX App Suite Core UI has been booted.
 The file should be put in `spec/test-main.js`:

 ```javascript